 What Type of Dentures Are Right For You?

-Are missing or broken teeth keeping you from smiling as much as you’d like, causing you embarrassment, or keeping you from chewing properly?
+Do missing or broken teeth keep you from smiling as much as you like?
+Do they cause you embarrassment, or keep you from chewing properly?
 If so, Dr. Andres de Cardenas wants you to make an appointment today.
-You can contact us using our convenient email form and we’ll get right back to you, or simply call us at (305) 251.3334.
+You can contact us using our convenient email form.
+We’ll get right back to you, or you can simply call us at (305) 251.3334.

 Talk to Dr. de Cardenas and discover whether a full or partial denture is the solution to your missing or problem teeth.
-Sit down with Dr. de Cardenas and experience the difference between being treated as a patient, and being a treated as a part of the family.
+Sit down with Dr. de Cardenas and experience the difference between treatment as a patient, and treatment as a part of our family.

 Are Dentures Right For You?